 A 2013 independent research study conducted by the Life Insurance Market Research Association (LIMRA) found that life insurance ownership in Canada is at a 30-year low with only 68% of households owning life insurance, down from 79% seven years earlier.
 Further, a recent independent actuarial report prepared by Towers Watson shows that nationally in 2013, creditor insurance on mortgages provided Canadians with \$85B of new life insurance risk protection, while new term life insurance purchased that year was approximately \$166B.
-As such, both sources are important components of risk protection for Canadians.
+As such, both creditor and term life insurance are important components of risk protection for Canadians.